ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/14-2-26/readme.md

 ---

-only forward esp32 ip to internet to controll all tasmota devices on local wifi
+only forward 1 esp32 ip to internet to controll all tasmota devices on local wifi from anywhere

 password on control web page